mikegirl/itsinthewiki.github.io/smash/index.md

 A player can have their character permaban in any of the following circumstances:

+ - Permabans only count in three stock matches.
  - They are three-stocked in a 1v1.
  - They are three-stocked by the same person in a free-for-all.
  - If both players agree, they can permaban individial skins for a character instead of a character.